t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-In the literature of DDMD, shape descriptors roughly fall into three categories: physical descriptors, spectral descriptors, and data-driven descriptors.
-First, physical descriptors represent a geometry based on geometric features of interest, such as curvature, moment, angle, shape context, etc~\cite{kazmi2013survey}.
+In the literature of DDMD, shape descriptors of building blocks roughly fall into three categories: physical descriptors, spectral descriptors, and data-driven descriptors.
+First, physical descriptors represent a geometry based on geometric features of interest, such as curvature, moment, angle, shape context~\cite{kazmi2013survey}.
 Hence, the key advantage is high interpretability provided by the physical criteria.
-For example in DDMD, Y. C. Chan \textit{et al}.~\cite{chan2021metaset} employed the division point-based descriptor~\cite{vamvakas2010handwritten}.
-The method recursively identifies centroids of a given geometry at several granularity levels, and concatenates the coordinate components to form the shape descriptor.
-The 124-D descriptor was used for measuring shape similarity that enables diversity-driven sampling.
-Second, spectral descriptors exploit spectral decomposition of shape.
-Z. Liu \textit{et al}.~\cite{liu2020topological} proposed a Fourier transform based descriptor as a topological encoding method for optical metasurfaces.
-The key idea is to harness Fourier transform of level-set functions -- high-dimensional embedding of given binary images -- as a sparse shape descriptor, which offers representational parsimony, reconstruction capability (inverse Fourier transform), efficient symmetry handling, and continuous latent space.
-The efficacy was demonstrated by inverse optimization for non-paraial diffractive optical elements.
-Third, data-driven descriptors exploits automatic feature engineering driven by data.
-L. Wang \textit{et al}.~\cite{wang2020deep} employed variational autoencoder (VAE)~\cite{kingma2013auto} as a deep generative model for DDMD.
-It was demonstrated that the latent representation serves as a compact shape similarity measure in light of given data, facilitates interpolation across microstructures, and encodes interpretable geometric patterns as well.
-The versatility was demonstrated via iteration-free inverse design of unit cells, metamaterial family design, and data-driven multiscale TO for shape morphing.
+For example in DDMD, Chan et al.~\cite{chan2021metaset} employed the division point-based descriptor~\cite{vamvakas2010handwritten}, which recursively identifies centroids of binary images at several granularity levels, and concatenates the coordinates as the descriptor.
+Second, spectral descriptors exploit finite-dimensional spectral decomposition of ambient shape space.
+Liu et al.~\cite{liu2020topological} proposed a Fourier transform based descriptor as a topological encoding method for optical metasurfaces.
+The spectral descriptor enjoys representational parsimony, reconstruction capability (inverse Fourier transform), efficient symmetry handling, and a continuous latent space.
+Third, data-driven descriptors exploit data-driven feature engineering.
+Wang et al.~\cite{wang2020deep} employed a variational autoencoder (VAE)~\cite{kingma2013auto} as a deep generative model for DDMD.
+It was demonstrated that the latent representation offers a compact shape similarity measure in light of given data, facilitates blending across microstructures, and encodes interpretable geometric patterns.

+As a data-driven model involving unsupervised representation learning, VAE learns a compact latent representation that can be used as a shape descriptor~\cite{kingma2013auto}.
+We advocate the VAE descriptor as the shape descriptor of metamaterial unit cells based on two aspects.
+First, VAE enjoys the parsimony of a low-dimensional manifold, which is crucial to make a sparse regressor (Section~\ref{Sparse Regressor}) have compact yet expressive predictors, and to expedite the subsequent diversity-driven sampling (Section~\ref{Diversity-Based Sampling}).
+Second, this work also takes advantage of the distributional regularization imposed on the encoder: the latent vectors are enforced to be roughly multivariate Gaussian.
+The regularization enforces built-in scaling across individual components of the latent representation, rendering diversity-based sampling robust to arbitrary scaling.